sgaunet/mdtohtml/README.md

 # Docker Image

-Now there is a docker image to integrate the binary into your own docker image for example.
+There is a docker image to integrate the binary into your own docker image for example.

 For example, the Dockerfile should look like :